motopress/getwid/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Extra Gutenberg blocks for building seamless and aesthetic websites in the WordPress block editor.
+34+ Gutenberg Blocks, plus multiple pre-made free block templates for the WordPress block editor.

 == Description ==

-Getwid is a **collection of 34+ comprehensive Gutenberg blocks** that greatly extends the library of existing core blocks.
+Getwid is a **collection of 34+ comprehensive Gutenberg blocks** that greatly extends the library of existing core blocks and **35+ unique pre-made block templates** for the Block Editor.

-It's brought to you by MotoPress - a trusted WordPress developer with more than six years of experience of creating WordPress tools for content building.
+It’s brought to you by MotoPress – a trusted WordPress developer with more than six years of experience in creating WordPress tools for content building.

-Our collection of extra blocks for Gutenberg ships with a broad blocks bundle for the needs of business websites, startups, creative projects and a diversity of other niches.
+Our collection of extra WordPress blocks for Gutenberg ships with a broad blocks bundle for the needs of business websites, startups, creative projects and a diversity of other niches.
 It enables you to create efficient landing pages, showcase vibrant services pages, build eye-catching portfolios, and make your overall transition to Gutenberg less stressful!

+Need a cookie-cutter way to build rows, sections and entire pages in the WordPress Block Editor?
+With the Getwid pre-designed Gutenberg blocks templates, you’ll be able to play with multiple possible layouts for any purpose, fonts and styles automatically adjusted to your active WordPress theme!
+For example:
+* Website hero and sub-hero section templates
+* About us and Contact us templates
+* Image gallery templates
+* Features and Services templates
+* Team and FAQ, etc.

 Get a better sense of how the plugin works:

 [youtube https://www.youtube.com/watch?v=OxXQ4f1FvS4]

+Watch more examples of how to build real-life pages with our video [WordPress Gutenberg Tutorial](https://www.youtube.com/playlist?list=PLbDImkyrISyLX7CwC1bHWTwJLwlBBmrhp) for Getwid.
+Or join our [Facebook Community](https://www.facebook.com/groups/474242029787020/) dedicated to Getwid blocks library!

 = Getwid Free Gutenberg Blocks =